sophiastrano/Greetings/README.md

 # sophiestrano
-this stores my resume and personal website and is just a project I am doing for fun and to get better at html
+this stores my resume and personal website and is just a project I'm doing for fun and to keep my angular skills sharp